 |Want to take the hard work out of drafting contracts? |

 Often referred to as the ‘Miscellaneous’ provisions at the end of the contract, they appear right at the end of your business contract and cover a wide range of topics.

 - Notice – This describes how one party can inform the other of its intent to terminate or make amends to the agreement.

 - Modification – This explains whether the terms of the agreement may be amended, assigned, or waived.

 - Venue – This will help determine where and in what court(s) a dispute may be brought by a party or whether the parties will submit a mediation or binding arbitration, etc.

-- Force Majeure – What will happen to the business contract if the circumstances are beyond the control of either party and make it impossible for them to carry out regular operations.
+- Force Majeure – This explains what happens to the business contract if the circumstances are beyond the control of either party and make it impossible to carry out regular operations.
 This clause accounts for the possibility of suspending or ending the participating parties of their obligations.

 |Quick guides: |